GJaubert/Data-Fraud-Detection/README.md

 # Data-Fraud-Detection
-Analysis of a Credit Card Dataset to generate a model that predicts the customers that commit fraud.
+Analysis of a [Credit Card](https://www.kaggle.com/mlg-ulb/creditcardfraud) Dataset to generate a model that predicts the customers that commit fraud.
 This project was documented in Spanish.

+# Authors
+- Javier Correa Marichal
+- Viren S. Dhanwani Dhanwani
+- Gabriel García Jaubert
+- Ángel Tornero Hernández

 ## Notebook
 The .ipynb can be found [in this project](CreditCardFraudDetection.ipynb), but due to its size GitHub cannot render it.